-This portrait volé of Peter Vizard was painted without his knowledge by the French artist Michel Temim : he discovered its existence through a member of staff at the Frédéric Chopin conservatoire who had seen it in a restaurant the evening before.
-It was part of an exhibition of Temim’s works near the Paris Stock Exchange (la Bourse).
-It appears that that some of the artist’s friends had suggested it was a fake : “No-one stops at traffic lights”, they said.
+This portrait volé of me by the French artist Michel Temim was discovered by a member of staff at the (Frédéric Chopin) conservatoire who had seen it in a restaurant.
+It was part of an exhibition of the artist’s works near the Paris Stock Exchange (la Bourse) and was presented to me by the professors at the Conservatoire on my retirement.
+It hangs in my drawing room.

 Over the many years I have been playing and conducting, coaching and teaching, I have constantly been challenged over why my tempi are sometimes so different from the norm.